maialenz/WetPaws/README.md

 ### Existing Features

+- The site will be responsive for most screen sizes

-- Header: it will be repeated in all the pages for consistency and good user experience
+- **Header:** it will be repeated in all the pages for consistency and good user experience
     - Navbar:
+        - It'll include a link to the three other pages in the site.
+The link will change color when hovered over it.
         - sticky to the top for confort and easy access
         - in smaller screens the navbar will change to a clickable burger with collapsed menu to the other pages
         - slight change of color on the links when hovered over the buttons
         - Will have a logo representing the company linked to the home page for easy return.
     - Hero image as a welcome to the page.
 Linked to the home page for easy return.

-- Body: will differ depend on the page
+- **Body:** will differ depend on the page
     - Home page (About Us):
         - A section with information about the company's owners and their history.
         - A section with information about the posibility of meeting the owners personally, showing a regular meeting point